GuyBaele/SpreadGL/README.md

 python setup.py install
 ```

-## Visualising a geographical spread layer in Spread.gl
+## Visualising a geographical spread layer in spread.gl
+Here we should discuss the common step(s) - i.e. after the tree has been processed - for all geographical spread visualisations for how to show the arcs and data points that we obtained from the tree.

+## Visualising an environmental data layer in spread.gl
+Here we should discuss the common step(s) for the environmental data layer visualisations.

 ## Animation examples in spread.gl